alanvalejo/pynetviewer/README.md

     $ sudo apt install imagemagick
     $ pip install --upgrade bezier[full] ????

+    # Use python-igraph=0.7.1 for old layout versions
+    # If libicui18n.so.58 problem occor use
+    # $ conda update --all
+    # If libiconv.so.2 problem occor use
+    # $ conda install -c r libiconv

 > Install ForceAtlas2 for Python: https://github.com/bhargavchippada/forceatlas2

     $ pip install fa2